holon-platform/platform/CONTRIBUTING.md

 # Branches

 ## Branch from `master`

 The master branch represents work toward the next release of each platform module.
 Please submit all pull requests there, even bug fixes and minor improvements.

 When you clone a platform repository (using `git clone https://github.com/holon-platform/{repo-name}.git` or using your favorite Git tool), remember to do `git checkout master` and `git pull` to make sure you are creating your commits on top of a recent enough version.

 ## Use short branch names

 If you are a contributor with the right to create new branches, the branches used when submitting pull requests should preferably be named according to the issue number, e.g. 'issue-1234'.
 Otherwise, use succinct, lower-case, dash (-) delimited names, such as 'fix-warnings', 'fix-typo', etc.

+# Code conventions

+## Formatting conventions

+1. Use tabs for indentation (not spaces)
+1. Eliminate all trailing whitespace
+1. Preserve existing formatting
+1. Use UTF-8 encoding for Java sources

 # Set up your development environment